rizsotto/Bear/source/citnames/man/citnames.1.md

 # EXIT STATUS

-Citnames exit status is non zero in case of IO problems, otherwise it's zero.
+Citnames exit status is non-zero in case of IO problems, otherwise it's zero.
-The exit status is independent from how many command it recognized or was it recognized at all.
+The exit status is independent of how many command it recognized or was it recognized at all.

 # OBSERVABILITY

 Any insight about the command recognition logic can be observed with `--verbose` flag on the standard error.
-Otherwise the command is silent.
+Otherwise, the command is silent.

 # INPUT FILE